Go West (song): As a sports chant

 Many football clubs throughout the world (primarily in Germany and England, but also Paris Saint-Germain F.C.) have created their own renditions of "Go West" to be sung by supporters on matchday.
-Versions observed in English include "go home to your sexy wives", “one nil to The Arsenal”, and others.
+Versions observed in English include "go home to your sexy wives", “one nil to The Arsenal”, "go West Bromwich Albion" and others.
 Borussia Dortmund began this tradition in 1993 with their version entitled "Olé, jetzt kommt der BVB" ("Olé, here comes the BVB"), while fans of FC Schalke 04 originated the popular and influential "Steht auf, wenn ihr Schalker seid!" ("Stand Up, if you're a Schalke Fan").
 Additionally, the fans of the Poland national football team and of the Poland national teams in other sports traditionally sing "Polska, biało-czerwoni" ("Poland, white and red") to the melody of the song.
 During 2022 FIFA World Cup, Argentina fans started chanting a variation for Ángel Di María ("Fideo lalala lala") which would later be used to cheer for all grandmothers of the country ("Abuela la lalala").
 The tune had been rekindled in Argentina by a pasta commercial few years before.

 Although the club's supporters did not create their own rendition of "Go West", the Village People version of the song was played at Western United FC home games after the club had victories in the A-Leagues.